 Our forests are an incredible natural climate solution.
-In addition to providing clean water, hosting our recreation, and powering our economy with wood products, they capture over three million metric tons of carbon from the atmosphere each year.
-TNC is leveraging ground-breaking science to respond.
+In addition to providing clean water, hosting our recreation and powering our economy with wood products, they capture more than three million metric tons of carbon from the atmosphere each year.
+TNC is leveraging groundbreaking science to respond.
 We’re identifying a network of unique locations that can withstand climate impacts, including vitally important Maine forests.
 This scientific learning drives our conservation planning and is a key strategy in our work to address climate change.

 Stimulating a Sea Change in Fishery Management